By Sam McCue

 The simplest way to target is the old “pay-to-play” model.
 Various ad platforms, such as LinkedIn, have made it simple to target the exact accounts, roles, and industries based on whatever criteria you need.
 Keeping a pulse on paid initiatives is key, because you want to make sure you’re continually maximizing your ROI.

-For Example, your sales team is ready to target 25 financial firms and will be calling everyone from the firms’ customer service reps to their VPs.
+For example, if your sales team is ready to target 25 financial firms, they'll be calling everyone from the firms’ customer service reps to their VPs.
 Make sure that before they get someone on the phone, the person they’re calling has seen an advertisement or organic post for a persona-relevant piece of content on LinkedIn.
 For your sales team, this can mean the difference between a hang-up and an initial conversation.

 Because inbound is heavily centered on attracting high-quality leads from out in the internet-wilderness, it might seem a bit off to incorporate that into an ABM strategy where you already know who your leads are.
 This is not the case.
 Remember that providing value is the cornerstone of any marketing strategy—or else you come off too “salesy.”
 The leads you are pursuing in your ABM strategy will be educating themselves before they speak to sales, and your content is the perfect opportunity for them to do that.
 Creating content and conversion opportunities that are in line with the various buyer personas will allow you to build your brand recognition within those accounts by giving them something they’re already looking for.
 Inbound can also be a great way to find named accounts to add to your strategy.

 For example, if you’re selling sales enablement software and targeting real estate companies, you might want to create an infographic that would attract buyer's agents, and then create an e-book that would resonate with the realtors in those accounts.
 Before long, your solution will be brought up in efficiency conversations as a relevant solution they “stumbled upon.”